Sahedeva/doughnutsrock/w01/d05/README.md

 ###REQUIREMENTS
 - At a minimum, the design should support a full desktop and mobile screen size.
 For our purposes today, let's say 640px and below is considered mobile.
+- Don't worry about using any of the existing text or images on the theme for this lab.
+You can, but feel free to use your own images or placeholders even.

 ###OPTIONAL
 - Use a CSS framework like Bootstrap.